Dhanielgeek/Dhanielgeek/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Merchant Payment Using Crypto https://door-eight.vercel.app/
+AjoThrift
 - 🌱 I’m currently learning ...
 Solidity and BlockChain
 - 👯 I’m looking to collaborate on ...
 Building new Projects and innovative ideas
 - 💬 Ask me about ... https://www.linkedin.com/in/ben-daniel-671883271/